Esri/i3s-spec/docs/1.6/Point_ReadMe.md

 </tr>
 <tr>
     <td>Description</td>
     <td>The value for a specific attribute within a node. layerID: Integer.
 ID of the associated layer.
-Esri products expect this to be `0`. attributeID: Integer.
+Esri products expect this to be `0`. nodeID: Integer.
+ID of the associated resource. attributeID: Integer.
 ID of the specific attribute for the layer. </td>
 </tr>
 </table>